THERE IS REST IN REPHIDIM

 They are simply ignorant of God’s purposes for them in Christ, their Rephidim!

-Suppose all that the born-again believers possess and experience in Christ does not transcend this life’s ephemeral or transient material things.
-In that case, the believers are the most miserable or pitiable of all men.
+Suppose all that the born-again believers possess and experience in Christ does not transcend the ephemeral or transient material things of this life.
+In that case, the believers are of all men most miserable or pitiable.

 Paul clearly states this truth.